nickworkvfi/Gitbook-ADK/group___d_e_f___d_f61___s_e_l_e_c_t.md

 ---
-title: StartTransaction: Which data was received from the chip
+title: StartTransaction- Which data was received from the chip
 summary: Contents of EMV_CT_SELECTRES_STRUCT T_DF61_Info_Received_Data.

 ---